-- A. Clean equipment is stored in the storage closet by the nursing station. - 1.
-Ear thermometers and Welch Allyn electronic thermometers use disposable probe covers.
+- A. Clean equipment is stored in the clinical supply closet. - 1.
+Ear thermometers and Welch-Allyn electronic thermometers use disposable probe covers.
 A new probe cover is used for each patient.
 Probes are stored in the storage closet. - 2.
 Disposable ear speculums are kept in metal containers in examination rooms. - 3.
 Disposable speculums used for pelvic exams are stored at the foot of exam tables in designated examination rooms."
 Cytobrushes, sure path containers, culturettes and cotton-tipped applicators are kept in the pelvic/pap tray.
 The culturettes and cotton-tipped applicators come in individual sterile packages. - 4.
-Sterile suturing and suture removal sets come in individual, sterile packages and are stored in the cabinet at the nurse's station. - 5.
+Sterile suturing and suture removal sets come in individual, sterile packages and are stored in the clinical supply closet. - 5.
 MediPort and Hickman trays are disassembled and disposed of in sharps containers and contaminated trash. - 6.
-All other equipment is stored until needed in the storage closet located near the nurse's station. - Equipment is inspected periodically and repaired or replaced as necessary.
-Non-reusable contaminated equipment will be discarded in appropriate containers.
+All other equipment is stored until needed in the clinical supply closet.